 Another Attempt to Vanish from Google Materials About Attempts to Vanish Materials?
-That's quite a mouthful, but it leads to an important topic for individuals and companies that publish quality content on the Internet.
+UCLA Professor Eugene Volokh's tongue twister leads to an important topic for individuals and companies that publish quality content on the Internet.

 In Anatomy of a Bogus DMCA Scam Run by a Plagiarizing Website, Timothy Geigner writes "the fact is that DMCAing content on the internet requires so little in the way of verification that there is any true ownership of the content rights in question that bogus DMCA takedowns are the norm, not the exception.
 And, given how little consequence comes along with issuing a bogus DMCA notice, bad actors are practically encouraged to perform this sort of chicanery".
 Source: Timothy Geigner, Techdirt April 30, 2021

 On May 5, 2022, UCLA Law Professor Eugene Volokh, author of the Volokh Conspiracy blog and a champion of the First Amendment, posted "Some years ago, Paul Alan Levy (Public Citizen) and I wrote extensively about "Dozens of suspicious court cases, with missing defendants, aim at getting web pages taken down or deindexed."
 (Deindexing means hiding from Google search results.)
 Eventually, a federal court concluded there was "fraud on the Court" in one of the cases (Smith v.
 Garcia); Richart Ruddie, who ran several "reputation management companies" (including at least RIR1984 LLC and SEO Profile Defender Network LLC) agreed to pay $71,000 in sanctions".

 Richart Ruddie's Textbook Frauds were Cited an incredible 18 Times in a 2021 Utah Law Review article published by Professor Volokh, that I reviewed.